Welding Certification Costs: Factors and Prices in 2026

 • Additional fees may be charged for practical exams, which are typically billed separately.

-Accepted payment methods include checks, money orders, and drafts made payable to the American Welding Society.
-Be sure to verify your application’s total cost before submitting it, as incomplete payments can lead to processing issues.
-Keeping track of these requirements will guarantee a smooth application process for your welding test.
+Accepted payment methods include checks, money orders, and drafts.
+Make them payable to the American Welding Society.
+Verify your application’s total cost before submission.
+Incomplete payments can cause processing issues.
+Track these requirements for a smooth application process.

 Benefits of Investing in Welding Certification